guadag12/politicxsentwitteR/README.md

   # Políticxs en Twitter 🔷📦 <img src="man/figures/logo.png" width="160px" align="right" />

-  This is a the repository of the R package "politicxsentwitteR".
+  This is a the repository of the R package __"politicxsentwitteR"__.
 The idea is to download every data of the application of ["Politicians on Twitter"](https://oderedes.shinyapps.io/politicosentwitter/) using R.

 <!-- Use twitter from R. Get started by reading `vignette("rtweet")`. -->